MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/cli/install-cli-tool.md

 ---
-title: Install CLI package
+title: Install CLI tool
-description: Install a Deno package globally
+description: Install a Deno package globally for use in teh CLI
 ---